 Course Length: 5 days

-This 5-day course is designed for both factory and field technicians, inspectors, and supervisors responsible for performing structural repairs to composite wind blades.
+This 5-day course is prerequisite for the R-15 Advanced Windblade Repair course and is designed for both factory and field technicians, inspectors, and supervisors responsible for performing structural repairs to composite wind blades.

 This class is devoted to hands-on repair practices with the appropriate balance of classroom time dedicated to learning about materials and processing relative to both the structure and the repair.
 This course promotes and utilizes multi-person team repair concepts similar to those done both in the factory and in the field.
 Students will be grouped in teams of two to work together on these projects.
 In this course the students will first be challenged with determining the extent of damage to Fiber Reinforced Plastic (FRP) sandwich panels and then will perform damage removal and proper repair preparation.
 Finally the student teams will perform repairs to reconstruct the damaged areas in order to match the fiber axial loads through the damaged area in the structure.
 This fundamental repair approach will be repeated again with another panel, so as to promote additional hands-on practice with the appropriate tools and equipment used in both factory and field repairs.
 During this repair, the student teams will be introduced to the latest hot-bond repair equipment specifically designed for the windblade repair industry.
 This equipment will then be used to perform hot-bond repairs on the structure, with the students learning how to position, secure, and control large area heat blankets in accordance with standard industry procedures.